nepi-engine/nepi_rui/README.md

    Note: if you get the error ``ImportError: No module named em`` try the following fix:

         pip install empy
+   (This should no longer be necessary as empy has been added to requirements.txt)

 1. Source the workspace: